communityds/moonshell/README.md

 bundle install
 ```

-To get the most out of Moonshell you have to source it from either your
+To get the most out of Moonshell you have to source it during login.
+You can
-`~/.bashrc` or `~/.bash_profile`, which ever is best for your choice of
+add the following to your `~/.bashrc` or `~/.bash_profile`, which ever is best
-operating system.
+for your choice of operating system.

 Sample: